 —Diana L. Daniels from the introductory essay to Other Animals

 "[I] was introduced to Elliot Ross’s animal portraits, and selections from his first series are recent, noteworthy additions to the Crocker’s photography holdings.
-In Ross’s stirring, seductive, and classic yet fully contemporary images, the [I] find a new level of richness that redefines the accomplishment possible in digital photography."
+In Ross’s stirring, seductive, and classic yet fully contemporary images, [I] find a new level of richness that redefines the accomplishment possible in digital photography."

 —Diana L. Daniels